 Cognitive Behavior Therapy Associates, LLC.
-(CBTA) is a group of highly specialized licensed psychologists located in Lexington, MA, serving the Greater Boston Area.
+(CBTA) is a group of highly specialized licensed psychologists and other healthcare providers serving Massachusetts, including the Cape and Islands, via teletherapy.
 Using cognitive and behavioral therapies, our therapists work together with patients to solve their puzzles one piece at a time.

 Cognitive behavior therapy (CBT) is the therapy of empowerment.
 It helps people change the way they think, feel and act through collaboration between a skilled therapist and a motivated patient.

 Thoughts shape who we are and what we see around us.
 Our thoughts color all of our experiences and relationships.
 Some people may see their experience in black and white, good or bad.
 The therapists at CBTA try to help our patients develop a broader palette from which to paint their world.

 Learn more about what we treat.

 Our practice offers psychological assessment for those involved in immigration-related issues such as asylum cases, deportation orders and spousal abuses, among others.
 We work with many of the largest immigration practices in the Greater Boston Area.
 References are available upon request.

 CBTA offers competitive fees and speedy services for attorneys in need of immigration-related consultations.
 We do thorough and professional evaluations that yield comprehensive psychological reports for use in filings.

 In the past, our clinical interviews have helped clients in cases involving: